amoe/allen-moronuki/allen_moronuki_notes.md

 Yes, because you normally have to write: `let BINDING in EXPR`.
 Whereas there seems to be no `in` keyword here.

+Note that you can destructure within the left-hand-side of a <- expression.

+Using the newtype you get a nice wrapper type that allows you to distinguish from the raw type and gain some type safety.

 # 2020-01-29